Home » Computer Guides » Email Guides » A Basic Guide To Using Email

 The subject line of emails helps you to decide whether or not to read that email.

 Another reason for entering something in the subject line is that most email providers/services scan emails for spam.
-An empty subject line is a red flag to their filtering systems that the message may be spam.
-So your email could well end up in someone’s spam or junk folder.

-The Email Body Text.
+Email Basics – The Body Text.

 Replying To And Forwarding Emails.